COPD Treatment Doctor in Charlotte NC

 Living with chronic obstructive pulmonary disease (COPD) can be very difficult.
-Everyday life is affected, but treatment is available and it can ease symptoms, slow the progress of the condition, and improve your ability to stay active.
+Chronic obstructive pulmonary disease, or COPD, is a set of disorders that produce airflow obstruction and breathing difficulties.
+Emphysema and chronic bronchitis are examples.
+COPD, which affects 16 million Americans, makes breathing harder, according to general research.
 We offer treatment for COPD here at Eastway Medical Clinic and Urgent Care in Charlotte, NC.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
 For more information, please call us or request an appointment online.

 Breathing is supposed to be the most natural thing we do as humans.
 So, when an awful disease like chronic obstructive pulmonary disorder (COPD) comes along and makes it difficult to breathe, it can feel as if life itself is being taken away from us.
 However, with successful treatment and healthy lifestyle choices, COPD can be managed so you can continue to engage with life meaningfully.
 Our doctors at Eastway Medical Clinic have the expertise to treat COPD in constructive and beneficial ways and will treat your condition with compassion and comprehensive care.